Art History (ARTH)

 Skill Codes: COMP: Writing Competency

-Topics in the art of the first half of the twentieth century.
+Topics in the art of the second half of the twentieth century to present.

-Topics in the art of the first half of the twentieth century.
+Topics in the art of the second half of the twentieth century to present.

 Skill Codes: COMP: Writing Competency